thamaraiselvam/HackerRank/README.md

 Solution for HackerRank Problems in Javascript. ( <a href="https://www.hackerrank.com/thamaraiselvam">Find Me</a> at HackerRank )

 Note: This repository purpose is only for reference.

+## Tests
+To run tests, make sure you `npm install` soon as you clone and then run `npm test`

+Take a look at `Arrays/left-rotation.spec.js` to see a sample test spec

 ### Arrays
 <ul>